jpa102/hitakana-batch/README.md

 one **good example** is *%output% %h_a%%h_ri%%h_ga%%h_to%%h_u%* which will print out **"%e3%81%82%e3%82%8a%e3%81%8c%e3%81%a8%e3%81%86"** (ありがとう)

+you can then add this text into the address bar, something like https://google.com/search?q=%e3%81%82%e3%82%8a%e3%81%8c%e3%81%a8%e3%81%86 which is the same as https://google.com/search?q=ありがとう

 # etc / miscellaneous

 ## but but, i don't want to type out "h_" and "k_" every single time!!!